 Some monsters spit these things.

-Contrary to what some may believe, this throw item representing a large fireball is no damage.
+Contrary to what some may believe, this thrown item, represented by a large fireball, does no damage.
 This is the case of other items using traps visible in the game.
-This is the only item not using real name.
+This is the only item not using a real name.